kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

 ### Elastic File System (EFS)

-- Managed Network file system (NFS) can be mounted on many EC2
+- Managed Network file system (NFS) can be mounted on many EC2 and Lambda instances
+    - Use for maintaining stateful processing and intermediate data between multiple compute (Lambda) invocations
 - Works with EC2 instances in multi-AZ
 - Highly available, scalable (auto), EXPENSIVE (3x gp2), pay per use
 - Security group used to control access